mscastillo/FSE/README.md

 Dimensionality Reduction (DR)
 =============================

-This repository includes different analyses to reduce the dimensionality of a given dataset:
+This repository includes different analyses to explore and reduce the dimensionality of a given dataset:

 - [PCA and tSNE](https://github.com/mscastillo/DR#tsne_analysis-octocat)